OWASP/NINJA-PingU/README.md

 ===========
 NINJA-PingU Is Not Just a Ping Utility is a free open-source high performance network scanner tool for large scale analyses.
 It has been designed with performance as its primary goal and developed as a framework to allow easy plugin creation.

-It comes out of the box with a set of plugins for services analysis and embedded devices discoverage.
+It comes out of the box with a set of plugins for services analysis and embedded devices identification.
 More information about those can be found in its home page at http://owasp.github.io/NINJA-PingU

 Requirements